Skip To Content

 Rotary Die Cutting vs. Flatbed Die Cutting: Which Should You Use?

-Before starting a die cutting project it is important to discuss all specific project requirements — including whether rotary die or flatbed die cutting is the best fit for the job.
+Before starting a die cutting project, it is important to discuss all specific project requirements, including whether rotary die or flatbed die cutting is the best fit for the job.
 Each cutting method has its own distinct benefits based on production size, costs, and material.
+By comparing rotary vs flatbed die cutting methods, you can make the most informed decision for your project.

 What is Rotary Die Cutting?